Skip to navigation Skip to content

 • 56 hours via bus

-As the train and bus service exceed the reasonable travelling time, the appropriate mode of transport is via an economy airfare.
+As the train and bus service exceed the reasonable travelling time, the appropriate mode of transport is economy airfare.

 Mikaela is eligible for reimbursement of $230, the cost of the air ticket.
 Because Mikaela travelled on the appropriate mode of transport, the actual cost of the ticket is reimbursed.
-This is irrespective of whether a quote from the Travel Management Company (TMC) identifies an air ticket as costing more or less than the $230 amount paid by Mikaela.
-The actual cost of the ticket is reimbursed and therefore obtaining a quote from TMC is not necessary.
+This is irrespective of whether a quote from Corporate Travel Management (CTM) identifies an air ticket as costing more or less than the $230 amount paid by Mikaela.
+The actual cost of the ticket is reimbursed and therefore obtaining a quote from CTM is not necessary.

 2